The sizing, span, and spacing of floor joists are crucial aspects of house framing.

 The depths of I-joists range between 9 ½” to 16”, whereas the widths range from 2 ½” to 3 ½”.

-Instead, manufacturers provide user manuals dictating the proportion limits and spacing of engineered joists.
+Generally, manufacturers provide user manuals dictating the proportion limits and spacing of engineered joists.

 Truss Joists-Size and Span

-Truss joists provide greater strengths, are required in lesser ratios, and have built-in openings that eliminate the need for drilling.
+They provide greater strengths, are required in lesser ratios, and have built-in openings that eliminate the need for drilling.

 Moreover, greater span lengths are possible with truss joists relative to traditional joists.